midiwidi/ZigbeeWaterMeter/README.md

 Here are the planned improvements:

-1. Implement battery monitoring and reporting via Zigbee.
+1. Implement battery measuring.
-1. Design a custom PCB for the ESP32-C6, connectors, and resistors.
+2. Design a custom PCB for the ESP32-C6, connectors and resistors.
-1. Create a 3D-printed enclosure for secure installation.
+3. Create a 3D-printed enclosure for secure installation.
-1. OTA support.
+4. OTA support.

 ## Acknowledgments